-Information Systems: Programming in C++ (ASISPC)
+Information Systems: Programming in C++ (ASISPC) Associate in Science Degree Program Effective Term: Fall 2013

 This program prepares students to transfer to complete a bachelor's degree in Business Administration with a major in Computer Information Systems.
 Undergraduates and graduates of CIS programs are prepared to create and maintain information systems for organizations, manage information systems projects, and develop strategies for effective use of enterprise information resources.